Psychology (PSY)

 Special Note: May be repeated for maximum of 6 credits.

-Registration Restrictions: Admission to Ph.D.
-Program in Clinical-Community Psychology.
+Registration Restrictions: Graduate standing and admission to Ph.D.
+Program in Clinical-Community Psychology

 Prerequisites: PSY A672.